Describe what you do for Portland Opera

 In my free time, you can usually find me...

 Gardening in Garden Home where I live with my husband and cats.
 Also reading, spending time with family and friends, and exploring Oregon (I moved here from Chicago in 2016).
-I also spend time volunteering with the Cultural Coalition of Washington County.
+I also spend time volunteering on the board of the Cultural Coalition of Washington County.

 What is your favorite Portland Opera memory?